rahavdayan/LLM-Engineers-Handbook/README.md

 ## Quickstart

-This repository is a fork of the textbook's repository, `LLM-Engineers-Handbook`.
-Here's how to get started once you clone the repo:
+This repository is a fork of the original ```LLM-Engineers-Handbook``` textbook repository.
+After cloning the repo, make sure you have all the required dependencies from the original project installed.
+In addition, follow the steps below to get started with the specific additions for this project.

 ### 1. Set up Environment Variables